sahani-deriv/flutter-deriv-packages-1/packages/update_checker/README.md

 * buildnumber - this is an integer to represent the minimum buildnumber required
 * changelog - this is base64 encoded changelog
-* url - an optional URL to redirect user to instead of App Store / Play Store
+* url - an optional URL to redirect user to, instead of App Store / Play Store

 ### Buildnumber